 – From data, it is observed that transformer differential has seen ground fault

 – These two trxs are not in parallel.
-LV fault current magnitudes are not high like those of HV.
-Therefore these are not through fault Mal operations.
+LV fault current magnitudes are not high as those of HV.
+Therefore these are not through the fault of Mal operations.
 Both relays operate simultaneously except in one trip data given.
 I talked to the originator of the posting and asked to check the common D.C ckt wiring of these relays.

 1) stabilizing resistance calculation for REF, EF & sensitive E/F.

 2) Opening of one pole.